Pikatea Macropad FK1 Assembly Guide

 Use a cardboard box (we recommend the box your kit came in) and tape one of the flaps so that it is at a 30 degree angle.
 Don't worry about this being precise or elegant, we are only using this to keep the macropad in the correct orientation for soldering without damaging the top plate surface.

 Use the screws that were included in the kit for mounting to attach your macropad to your angled cardboard surface. do NOT use the second hole or the screw will be stuck after soldering the pro micro.
 Place something heavy in the box like a book or a mug to make sure it doesn't tip over while soldering.

-You will want to flash the Pro Micro before any soldering to make sure that it works.
-Plug it into your computer using a USB-C cable.
+You will want to flash the MCU before any soldering to make sure that it works.

 # Prepare the Circuit Board